pypy/pypy/pypy/doc/contributing.rst

   icons).
 You get a fork of the repository, e.g. in https://bitbucket.org/yourname/pypy/.

-* Clone this new repo (i.e. the fork) to your local machine with the command ``hg clone ssh://hg@bitbucket.org/yourname/pypy``.
+* Clone your new repo (i.e. the fork) to your local machine with the command ``hg clone ssh://hg@bitbucket.org/yourname/pypy``.
 It is a very slow operation but only ever needs to be done once.
 See also http://pypy.org/download.html#building-from-source .